GRU-M4573r/chatbottest-com/Personality.md

 **Questions**

-Do you think the voice and tone fits with the purpose of the chatbot?
+Do you think the voice and tone fit with the purpose of the chatbot?

 **Instructions**